firefly-oss/core-banking-payment-hub/README.md

 The Payment Hub's SCA implementation includes:

 - **Dedicated SCA Provider** - SCA is implemented as a dedicated provider interface (`ScaProvider`) with methods for triggering and validating SCA
-- **Provider Delegation** - Payment providers delegate SCA operations to the SCA provider through the `BasePaymentProvider` interface
+- **Provider Delegation** - Payment providers delegate SCA operations to the SCA provider through the `AbstractBasePaymentProvider` class
 - **Dynamic SCA Requirements** - SCA is required based on payment amount, destination country, and other risk factors
-- **Multiple Authentication Methods** - Support for SMS, email, mobile app, and biometric authentication
+- **Multiple Authentication Methods** - Support for SMS, email, mobile app, and various biometric authentication methods
+- **Advanced Biometric Authentication** - Support for fingerprint, facial recognition, voice recognition, iris scan, retina scan, palm print, vein pattern, and behavioral biometrics
 - **Challenge-Response Flow** - Secure challenge-response mechanism for authentication
 - **SCA for Critical Operations** - Authentication for payment execution, scheduling, and cancellation
 - **Comprehensive Coverage** - SCA is implemented for all payment types (SEPA, SWIFT, ACH, UK, European, Internal)
 - **Regulatory Compliance** - Complies with PSD2 requirements for European payments and similar regulations for other regions
 - **Health Monitoring** - SCA provider health is monitored through dedicated health indicators
+- **Metrics Collection** - Comprehensive metrics for SCA operations using Micrometer

 ### SCA Flow